-Lastly, while racial composition is one way of understanding the consequences of annexation for minority groups, it is an incomplete picture.
-What are the implications of reduced Black population share or increased White population share?
-I am not able to analyze local electoral outcomes to assess whether population composition translates into tangible political consequences.
+Lastly, while racial composition is one way of understanding the consequences of annexation for minority groups, I am not able to analyze local electoral outcomes for all 15,000 places represented in this study to assess whether the population composition trends I identified translate into tangible political consequences.
 While my findings highlight the importance of paying attention to how places can leverage boundaries to shape racial composition, future research could shed light on concrete political outcomes at stake for individuals and communities belonging to these racial groups.